dahunsi-dami/dahunsi-dami/README.md

 I'm Damilare, a software engineer from Nigeria.

-I recently completed the ALX Africa Software Engineering program (powered by Holberton Inc.), where I built some projects.
+I recently completed the ALX Africa Software Engineering program <*powered by Holberton Inc.*/>, where I built some projects.
 I enjoy programming and exploring how software intersects with other fields like finance, healthcare, and education.

 You can check me out at x.com/thedahunsidavid or linkedin.com/in/ogundahunsi-damilare/.